cguillemette/questrade-app/README.md

 I created this app because I felt logging in Questrade was slow.
 Also I wanted a clean and minimalist way to group all my accounts (registered, non-registered, CAD?USD).

+Features:

-Also, it features a clean boilerplate that could serve building other apps
+In addition to adding support for implicit grant oauth, it includes a clean boilerplate that could serve building other apps

-- Both front-end and back-end use docker Has hot reloading for both frontend / backend
+- Both front-end and back-end use docker with hot reloading for both frontend / backend
-- It is lightweight to setup and can be deployed if needed.
+- It is lightweight to setup and can be deployed if needed to any AWS container based service

 ## Structure